freeverseio/laos-public-docs/api/write-queries/MintNFT.md

 # Minting NFTs

-Use the following mutation to mint up to 500 NFTs in one single atomic operation.
-If the operation succeeds, all NFTs are minted, and their corresponding `tokenIds` are returned.
-If the operation reverts for some reason, none is minted.
+Use the following mutation to mint up to 700 NFTs in one single atomic operation.
+If successful, all NFTs are minted, and their corresponding `tokenIds` are returned.
+If the operation fails, no NFTs are minted.
+Batching multiple mints into one atomic operation can simplify and streamline application logic significantly.

 ```graphql
 mutation MintNFT {